BegumDev/GetSetHoliday/README.md

 ![Image of the website on desktop, laptop, tablet and mobile](assets/images/AmIResponsiveImg.JPG)

-***
 ## User Experience (UX)
 ***
 - ### User stories
-    - #### Site owner goals:
-        1. To be able to project an information-centric website detailing holiday deals and packages in an engaging and asthetically pleasing way so that it invites the customer to explore packages.
-        2. To be able to display the information in a chronological order in accordance to its priority so it helps the customer subconsciously consider a booking.
-        3. To make the customer intuitively find information that leads them to complete a booking.

-    - #### First time visitor goals:
+    - #### Visitor goals:
-        1. On initial entry to the website, I want to immediately understand what this website is about and some initial obvious information reflecting this.
+        1. On initial entry to the website, I want to understand what this website is about and would like obvious information displaying it.
-        2. I want to be able to find information in a fluid manner and centralised in one area.
-If I want to know more, I should be able to navigate there easily.
+        2. I want to be able to contact the organisation for booking enquiries.
-        3. I want to be able to make contact and find this information without effort.
+        3. I want to know that I am dealing with a reputable service and see previous customer reviews.
-        4. I want to see what other experiences have been and any reviews surrounding this.

-    - #### Frequent user goals
-        1. I want to see if any new deals are featured on the main page.
-        2. I want to be able to contact the office for any updates to travel information.
-        3. I want to be able to make further bookings.

 - ### Design
     * #### Color Scheme